Mikhail Lobanov

-Mikhail Sergeyevich Lobanov (Михаил Сергеевич Лобанов; born 24 February 1984) is a Russian mathematician, left-wing politician, trade union activist, and associate professor at Moscow State University.
+Mikhail Sergeyevich Lobanov (Михаил Сергеевич Лобанов; born 24 February 1984) is a Russian mathematician, left-wing politician, trade union activist, and former associate professor at Moscow State University.

 Biography

 Mikhail Lobanov was born into a family of engineers: his father worked as a builder, and his mother was a garment manufacturing technologist.
-Graduated from Moscow State University with a degree in discrete mathematics in 2006.
-Candidate of Physical and Mathematical Sciences since 2009 (the topic of his PhD thesis "On the relationship between algebraic immunity and nonlinearity of Boolean functions").
-In addition to teaching at the university, he leads school math clubs.
+He graduated from Moscow State University with a degree in discrete mathematics in 2006.
+He was a Candidate of Physical and Mathematical Sciences since 2009 (the topic of his PhD thesis "On the relationship between algebraic immunity and nonlinearity of Boolean functions").

 Since his student years, he participated in grassroots activism and the trade union movement (among other things, he personally supported the strike of workers at a cement plant in the city of Mikhaylov, Ryazan Oblast).
 A number of intra-university campaigns aimed at protecting the interests of students and teachers of Moscow State University are associated with his name.

 In 2007, he organized a film club with his comrades at MSU, supported a group of dissatisfied students of the Faculty of Sociology (OD-Group).
 In 2009, he was among the founders and leaders of the "Initiative Group of students, graduate students and employees of Moscow State University", which arose from a successful campaign against the university administration's attempt to tighten the rules of admission to dormitories.
 Co-founder (in 2013) of the independent trade union "University Solidarity", member of the trade union committee at Moscow State University and the central council of the trade union association.

 During the 2012 Russian protests, he was one of the organizers of scientific and educational columns at opposition marches.
 He is also known as a participant in urban protection and environmental actions (including the protection of historical buildings and green areas from construction business) in the Ramenka district, where the main complex of MSU is located.
-Like a number of other representatives of the scientific and pedagogical community, he criticized and protested against the Law on Educational Activities.
+He, like several other representatives of the scientific and pedagogical community, criticized and protested against the Law on Educational Activities.

-For his public activities, he was under pressure from the administration and twice, in 2013 and 2018, he was subjected to attempts to dismiss from the university, but thanks to the solidarity campaign, he was reinstated as a teacher of the Faculty of Mechanics and Mathematics of MSU.
+For his public activities, he was under pressure from the administration; in 2013 and 2018, they attempted to dismiss him from the university, but thanks to the solidarity campaign, he was reinstated as a teacher of the Faculty of Mechanics and Mathematics of MSU.

 Lobanov himself supported political prisoners, including fellow mathematicians Dmitry Bogatov and Azat Miftakhov, as well as members of the editorial board of the student magazine "DOXA".

 In the municipal elections in Moscow in 2022, he supported such candidates as Konstantin Konkov, Arseniy Lytar, Denis Zhilin, Vladlena Mokrousova, Nikita Kozlov.

+On 23 June 2023, the Russian government declared him a foreign agent, and the following July, he was fired from his post as docent of mechanics and mathematics at the Moscow State University.
+He announced that he was planning to leave Russia.